griquelme/tidyms/docs/feature-correspondence.rst

 * ``max_deviations`` : maximum distance of a feature to the center of a cluster.

 As in other methods used in TidyMS, the default values for this parameters are defined based on the MS instrument and the separation method used.
-This notebook [ADD_LINK] describes the criteria used to set the default values for DBSCAN and GMM.

 DBSCAN clustering
 -----------------